Suor/funcy/docs/seqs.rst

     Flattening of various nested sequences is most common use::

-        # flatten two level deep list
+        # Flatten two level deep list
         cat(list_of_lists)

-        # get a flat html of errors of a form
+        # Get a flat html of errors of a form
         errors = icat(inline.errors() for inline in form) error_text = '<br>'.join(errors)

-        # brace expansion on product of sums
+        # Brace expansion on product of sums
         # (a + b)(t + pq)x == atx + apqx + btx + bpqx
         terms = [['a', 'b'], ['t', 'pq'], ['x']] map(cat, product(*terms))